kwynncom/true-random-numbers-from-microphone/README.md

 Without a specialized source, this will quickly slow down / block.

 Modify the file_put_contents of this program to write to /tmp/rand.wav or whatever you want.
+(I note below why I call it a WAV file.)
 Run this program and save the file.

 Take one more look at what line the /dev/random read is at, then, in terminal 2: